Generic Name: dextromethorphan and quinidine (DEX troe me THOR fan and KWIN i deen)

 FDA pregnancy category C. It is not known whether Nuedexta will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 See also: Pregnancy and breastfeeding warnings (in more detail)

 It is not known whether dextromethorphan and quinidine passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not give Nuedexta to anyone under 18 years old without medical advice.

 How should I take Nuedexta?

 Take Nuedexta exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Nuedexta is usually started at a dose of 1 capsule per day for 7 days.
 After the first week you will take 1 capsule every 12 hours.
 Follow your doctor's instructions.
 Do not take more than 2 capsules in a 24-hour period.